Tanaka Undefeated Season

 Japan Series Battle

-Facing the Giants, the series went to Game 7.
+Facing the Yomiuri, the series went to Game 7.
 Tanaka, who had thrown 160 pitches in a complete game the day before, came in as reliever in the 9th to close out Rakuten first-ever championship.
-The Japan Series against the Giants went to 7 games.
+The Japan Series against the Yomiuri went to 7 games.
 After losing Game 6, Tanaka relieved in Game 7 on one day's rest, taking the mound despite throwing 160 pitches two days prior.
 This moment became NPB legend.

 Tanaka to MLB